Criminal Records Bill [HL]

 Overview

-This bill amends the Rehabilitation of Offenders Act 1974, shortening the time a criminal record remains active for various offenses in England and Wales.
-This aims to give individuals a fairer chance after serving their sentence.
+This bill amends the Rehabilitation of Offenders Act 1974, reducing the length of time a criminal record remains active for most offenses.
+The changes aim to shorten rehabilitation periods, allowing individuals to move on from past convictions more quickly.

 Description

-The bill primarily alters the rehabilitation periods specified in the Rehabilitation of Offenders Act 1974.
+The bill primarily alters the rehabilitation periods specified in Section 5 of the 1974 Act.
 Key changes include:

-• Life sentences and other exceptions: Life sentences, preventive detention, detention during Her Majesty's pleasure, sentences of imprisonment/detention for public protection, and extended sentences remain excluded from rehabilitation under this Act.
+- Exclusion from Rehabilitation: Sentences of life imprisonment, preventive detention, detention during Her Majesty's pleasure, imprisonment/detention for public protection, and extended sentences remain excluded from rehabilitation.

-• Repeal: Article 3 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (Commencement No.9 Saving Provision and Specification of Commencement Date) Order 2014 (S.I.
-2014/423) is repealed.
-This relates to road traffic endorsements and the specifics need further research.
+The bill also repeals Article 3 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (Commencement No.9 Saving Provision and Specification of Commencement Date) Order 2014 (S.I.
+2014/423) relating to road traffic endorsements.

 Government Spending